iadityatharu/Learn-PostgreSQL/intro.md

    example:
    SELECT concat(fname,' ',lname) FROM employee;

-### Note: Al we can use name alias for our customized name of column.
+### Note: we can use name alias for our customized name of column.

 example:
 SELECT concat(fname,' ',lname) AS full_name FROM employee;